English | Chicago High School for the Arts

 Survey of Literature College Prep

 Survey of Literature College Prep is a rigorous college-preparatory course that builds a solid foundation of reading, writing, listening and speaking.
 The study of literature and writing provides creative students with a context for their art.
-Students explore big ideas and essential questions through the close reading of poetry, drama, fiction, non-fiction, and mythology.
+Students explore big ideas and essential questions through the close reading of fiction, non-fiction, poetry, and drama.
 Socratic discussions provide opportunities and the necessity for investigating the tensions and friction among different perspectives and interpretations.
 Students write to develop and expand their own ideas and to examine the work and ideas of published authors and artists.
 Reflection and evaluation of individual work is a cornerstone for developing the capacity to think, read, listen, speak, and write critically.

 Survey of Literature Honors

 Survey of Literature Honors is a rigorous college-preparatory course that builds a solid foundation of reading, writing, listening and speaking.
 The study of literature and writing provides creative students with a context for their art.
-Students explore big ideas and essential questions through the close reading of poetry, drama, fiction, non-fiction, and mythology.
+Students explore big ideas and essential questions through the close reading of fiction, non-fiction, poetry, and drama.
 Socratic discussions provide opportunities and the necessity for investigating the tensions and friction among different perspectives and interpretations.
 Students write to develop and expand their own ideas and to examine the work and ideas of published authors and artists.
 Reflection and evaluation of individual work is a cornerstone for developing the capacity to think, read, listen, speak, and write critically.
 Honors English requires an affinity for language, literature, and abstract thought.

 World Literature College Prep